Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Results and Discussion

 \section{Results and Discussion}

 We first discuss the quarter-filled \emph{simple Hubbard model} ($V=0$) on $3\times4$ and $4\times4$ cylindrical clusters, which serves as a benchmark for the interacting problem.
-The goal is to understand how on-site Coulomb repulsion reorganizes charge and spin correlations and how principal component analysis (PCA) captures these reorganizations in a data-driven way.
+The goal is to understand how on-site Coulomb repulsion reorganizes charge and spin correlations and how PCA captures these reorganizations in an unsupervised way.